pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 We modified it and we did it in the following way:

-So the first thing is that we said if you look for a use case on blockchain, the first thing that you need to look for is **can you remove the intermediate?**
+1. So the first thing is that we said if you look for a use case on blockchain, the first thing that you need to look for is:
+**can you remove the intermediate?**
-Do we have someone here in our game that is our intermediate that you would like to remain?
+Do we have someone here in our game that is our **intermediate** that you would like to remove?
-Do we have something like a notary?
-Do we have someone to pay money?
-We pay money for that he provides trust to us.
+Do we have something like a **notary**?
+Do we have **someone we pay money for** that **he provides trust** to us.
-So somehow the ZPA is somehow a trust provider for us in some sense.
+So somehow **the ZPA** is somehow a trust provider for us in some sense.
 They are keeping tracks of your records.
-That's right to remove it, put smart contracts on the blockchain.
+Let's try to remove it, put smart contracts on the blockchain.

-Or **am I intermediate?** If I am the intermediate, then I should be careful because my job, my business can be replaced with a smart contract on the blockchain.
+2. Or **am I an intermediate?** If I am the intermediate, then I should be careful because my job, my business can be replaced with a smart contract on a blockchain.

-Or we need to **find a new intermediate**.
+3. Or we need to **find a new intermediate**.
 That we say okay, we have **different stakeholders here, but we don't really have a very high trust level**.
 We would need to find someone who is trusted among us.
 For example, we would like to collect money for a Christmas party who is going to collect it.